Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Convex Geometries

 \end{exam}

-If $C_1$ and $C_2$ are chains generating a convex geometry with $cdim=2$ and $a\in C_1\cap C_2$, then $a$ is comparable to every element of the convex geometry.
-Thus, Observation \ref{obs0} from Section \ref{observations} assures us that we may restrict our analysis to convex geometries of $cdim=2$ for which the intersection of the two generating chains contains only the minimal element $\emptyset$ and maximal element $X$.
-We will say chains $C_1$ and $C_2$ generating a convex geometry $\calG =\left< X, \calG \right>$ of $cdim=2$ have {\em trivial intersection} if $C_1\cap C_2=\{ \emptyset , X\}$.
+If and are chains generating a convex geometry with and , then is comparable to every element of the convex geometry.
+Thus, Observation \ref{obs0} from Section \ref{observations} assures us that we may restrict our analysis to convex geometries of for which the intersection of the two generating chains contains only the minimal element and maximal element .
+We will say chains and generating a convex geometry of have {\em trivial intersection} if .

-\begin{rem} Note that if generating chains have trivial intersection then $X$ cannot be written as the disjoint union of non-empty sets $X_1$ and $X_2$ such that the orderings that determine both $C_1$ and $C_2$ have every element of $X_1$ as less than every element of $X_2$. \end{rem}
+\begin{rem} Note that generating chains have trivial intersection if and only if cannot be written as the disjoint union of non-empty sets and such that the orderings that determine both and have every element of as less than every element of . \end{rem}

-Lemma \ref{JI} below summarizes some simple facts about the structure of the generating chains of convex geometries with $cdim=2$.
+Lemma \ref{JI} below summarizes some simple facts about the structure of the generating chains of convex geometries with .

-\begin{lem} Suppose $\calG =\left< X, \calG \right>$ is a convex geometry of $cdim=2$ generated by chains $C_1$ and $C_2$.
-Then each of the following is true. \begin{enumerate} \item For every $x\in X$, $(x)=C_1(x)\wedge C_2(x) =M_1(x)\wedge M_2(x)=c_1\wedge c_2$ for each $c_i\in [(x), M_i(x)]$.
+\begin{lem} Suppose is a convex geometry of generated by chains and .
+Then each of the following is true. \begin{enumerate} \item For every , for each .

-\item For each $x\in X$, $[(x),M_1(x)]\cap [(x), M_2(x)]=\{ (x)\}$ and so $[(x),C_1(x)]\cap [(x), C_2(x)]=\{ (x)\}$, as well.
+\item For each , and so , as well.

-\item Let $C_1(x)\prec C_1(x_1)$ and $C_2(x)\prec C_2(x_2)$.
-If $x_1\in C_2(x)$ or $x_1=x_2$, then $C_1(x)=M_1(x)$.
+\item Let and .
+If or , then .

-\item For any $a\in\calG$ which is not the minimal element of $\calG$, $C_i(a) = C_i(j)$ for some $j\in X$ with $(j)\leq a$.
+\item For any which is not the minimal element of , for some with .

-\item For any $x\in X$, $[\emptyset , C_i(x)] = [ (x),C_i(x)]\dot{\cup} [\emptyset , C_i(p)]$, where $C_i(p)\prec C_i(x)$.
+\item For any , , where .